The phase diagram of the Polyakov Nambu Jona-Lasinio approach for finite chemical potentials: Results

 Lattice calculations have found that the softest point of the equation of state, the minimum of the speed of sound is slightly below the cross over temperature \cite{Borsanyi:2010cj}.
-In our PNJL calculation we obtain a shallow minimum which is close to the value obtained from the lattice gauge calculations.
-The fact that not all hadrons of the hadronic spectrum are included in our calculation leads to a slightly enhanced b coefficient in the effective parametrisation of the $T_0$ temperature Eq. \ref{T0 poly}.
-As a consequence the speed of sound increase is less pronounced below $T_c$ and the minimum gets shallower.
-We expect that the inclusion of more hadrons will localize the minimum more precisely.
-As we will see below this would help to determine the critical temperature $T_c$ more precisely.
+In our PNJL calculations, a second minimum appears.

+The fact that not all hadrons of the hadronic spectrum are included and that the gap equations are calculated on the level of mean field implies that the parametrisation of the quark-gluon interation also compensates for this in order to reproduce the lattice pressure.
+The confinement phase transition is then shifted too a lower temperature than expected to balance the chiral phase transition which is higher than the one determined with the lattice approach.
+This behaviour does not appear in the pressure or the entropy but only in sensible observables like the speed of sound.
+We expect that the inclusion of more hadrons and the calculation of the gap equations beyond mean field will reunified the two phase transition and localize the minimum more precisely.
+This would help to determine the critical temperature $T_c$ more precisely.